 This model can be applied to any internal combustion engine.
 As an example, take a MX-5 Miata’s naturally aspirated 2.0 L 4 cylinder engine.
 At 6000 RPM naturally aspirated, the engine is pumping approximately 180 CFM of air through its intake manifold.
 As boost inherently increases CFM (the entire mission of forced induction) a function is needed to map boost to full throttle RPM.
 Below is an adjusted boost and power increase vs full throttle RPM.
 Note: this model assumes ideal intercooling between the compressor and intake manifold for % power increase.

 What are the risks?

 Installing our supercharger should be done at your own risk.
 Many engines required supporting mods for increased power outputs.
-Engine tuning is inherently a risky business and ARC Superchargers is not liable if you cause damage to your engine from the installation of our kit.
+Engine tuning is inherently a risky business and ARC Superchargers LLC is not liable if you cause damage to your engine from the installation of our kit.
 However, unlike a traditional turbocharger conversion, the modifications required to install our system are significantly less and completely reversible.